Blinken Open Society Archives: Projects and public engagement

-Blinken OSA initiated the annual Verzio International Human Rights Documentary Film Festival, and has a rapidly growing global collection of human rights documentary films.
-Blinken OSA is also the initiator of the annual celebration of 100-year-old buildings in the Hungarian capital, Budapest 100, the amateur photo archive Fortepan, and a co-initiator of the Diafilm virtual filmstrip museum.
+The Archivum initiated the annual Verzió International Human Rights Documentary Film Festival, and has a rapidly growing global collection of human rights documentary films.
+The Archivum is also the initiator of the annual celebration of 100-year-old buildings in the Hungarian capital, Budapest 100, the amateur photo archive Fortepan, and a co-initiator of the Diafilm virtual filmstrip museum.

 In 2014, the main public program was the Yellow-Star Houses project, focusing on the remaining 1,600 former yellow-star houses in Budapest which, from June 21, 1944 until the establishment of the ghetto in November 1944, were designated compulsory residences for Jews, and marked with a yellow-star.
 Using traditional archival research and contemporary mapping and crowd-sourcing technologies, the project marked the 70th anniversary of the Holocaust in Hungary, and aimed to involve the contemporary residents of the city in exploring this lesser-known chapter of Budapest's history.

-Blinken OSA is one of the initiators of the Budapest Open Access Initiative, one of the original signatories of the Open Document Format Alliance, and the founder of the Parallel Archive, a digital humanities tool where researchers are encouraged to digitize, tag, comment, and make publicly available the documents they find in Blinken OSA’s holdings.
-In 2010, Blinken OSA ‘leaked’ thousands of previously classified documents from its holdings relating to the Cold War conflict on the Parallel Archive.
+The Archivum is one of the initiators of the Budapest Open Access Initiative, one of the original signatories of the Open Document Format Alliance, and the founder of the Parallel Archive, a digital humanities tool where researchers are encouraged to digitize, tag, comment, and make publicly available the documents they find in the Archivum's holdings.
+In 2010, the Archivum ‘leaked’ thousands of previously classified documents from its holdings relating to the Cold War conflict on the Parallel Archive.

-Blinken OSA also participates in the Voices of the 20th Century Archive and Research Group, led by the Institute of Sociology of the Hungarian Academy of Sciences, and in cooperation with the National Audiovisual Archive of Hungary.
+The Archivum also participates in the Voices of the 20th Century Archive and Research Group, led by the Institute of Sociology of the Hungarian Academy of Sciences, and in cooperation with the National Audiovisual Archive of Hungary.
 The project analyzes how different types of interview material can be enhanced through digital technologies and re-used for further research.

-Together with the International Visegrad Fund, Blinken OSA also awards a number of research scholarships every year.
+Together with the International Visegrad Fund, the Archivum also awards a number of research scholarships every year.

 Prizes

-In 2010, Blinken OSA was awarded the Joseph Pulitzer Memorial Prize in the History of the Press category.
+In 2010, the Archivum was awarded the Joseph Pulitzer Memorial Prize in the History of the Press category.